 A more stringent selection of radiomic studies should thus be based on tougher editorial standards.
-More skepticism on the part of referees is needed to avoid the inflation of false-positive findings or overzealous interpretation of radiomic results.
-In that respect, the 5 aspects discussed above might be systematically considered: biologic rationale justifying the study, ability to independently replicate and reproduce the findings, comprehensive control of false discoveries validated by systematic statistical reviewing, investigation of the vibration of the effects, and proofs supporting the interpretation of the results.
-Careful selection of publishable manuscripts based on these criteria will then leave room for publishing radiomic studies yielding negative results and confirmatory radiomic studies, both of which are absolutely needed.
+More skepticism on the part of referees is needed to avoid the inflation of false positive findings or overzealous interpretation of radiomic results.
+In that respect, the five aspects discussed above might be systematically considered: biological rationale justifying the study, ability to independently replicate and reproduce the findings, comprehensive control of false discoveries validated by systematic statistical reviewing, investigation of the vibration of the effects, proofs supporting the interpretation of the results.
+Careful selection of publishable manuscripts based on these criteria will then leave room for publishing radiomic studies yielding negative results and confirmatory radiomic studies, which are both absolutely needed.
 Dedicated sections in top-tier journals could actually be devoted to important negative and confirmatory studies.
 Still, it will remain virtually impossible to publish all negative radiomic findings that would be useful to avoid unnecessary and costly repeats of experiments already done.
 Several practical solutions can be suggested.
-First, proposed future studies could be registered in international radiomic trial registries, so that it would be easier to determine whether a given question has already been or is being addressed by any investigator before an investment is made in that research.
+First, studies could be registered before they start in international registries (radiomic trial registries), so that it would be easier to determine whether a given question has already been or is being addressed by any investigator before investing in that research.
 Second, negative results could be made accessible in public repositories, such as arxiv.org, and referred to in review papers to facilitate their identification.
-Last, funding agencies should request a registration identification number of the funded radiomic studies and access to the results, including the negative findings.
-All these actions together could considerably reduce the number of weekly contributive radiomic studies, clarify the state of the art, balance positive against negative radiomic results, and contribute to a proper identification of radiomic models that are useful either for patient care or for advancing our knowledge regarding how in vivo imaging can probe microscopic biologic mechanisms.
+Last, funding agencies should request the registration of the funded radiomic studies and the access to the results including the negative findings.
+All these actions together could considerably reduce the number of weekly contributive radiomic studies, clarify the state of the art, balance positive against negative radiomic results, and contribute to a proper identification of radiomic models that are useful either for patient care or for advancing our knowledge regarding how in vivo imaging can probe microscopic biological mechanisms.
 In addition, establishing and enforcing best practices should help us get continuous support from external stakeholders that provide funding to advance sustainable research in radiomics.

-DISCLOSURE
+FINANCIAL DISCLOSURE